QuantEcon/lecture-python.myst/lectures/finite_markov.md

 ```

 The marginal distributions we have been studying can be viewed either as
-probabilities or as cross-sectional frequencies in large samples.
+probabilities or as cross-sectional frequencies that a Law of Large Numbers leads us to anticipate for  large samples.

 To illustrate, recall our model of employment/unemployment dynamics for a given worker {ref}`discussed above <mc_eg1>`.

-Consider a large population of workers, each of whose lifetime experience is described by the specified dynamics, independent of one another.
+Consider a large population of workers, each of whose lifetime experience is described by the specified dynamics, with each worker's
+outcomes being realizations of processes that are statistically independent of all other workers' processes.

 Let $\psi$ be the current *cross-sectional* distribution over $\{ 0, 1 \}$.

-The cross-sectional distribution records the fractions of workers employed and unemployed at a given moment.
+The cross-sectional distribution records fractions of workers employed and unemployed at a given moment.

 * For example, $\psi(0)$ is the unemployment rate.